apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 ### Return Allowed

-Only return the principal attributes that are explicitly allowed by the configuration.
+Only return the principal attributes that are explicitly allowed by the service definition.

 ```json
 {